fandm-college/rcs.github.io/cluster/example_scripts.md

 ## Single software package, multiple CPUs

-This script is similar to the one above except the code will be run using multiple CPUs (96 in total) in parallel.
-Because of the directives, `--nodes=4` and `-tasks-per-node=24`, this job will request a total of 96 CPUs.
+This script is similar to the one above except the software will run in parallel using multiple CPUs (96 in total).
+Because of the directives, `--nodes=4` and `-tasks-per-node=24`, this job will request a total of 96 CPUs evenly distributed across 4 nodes.
 The memory request, specified as `--mem=16G`,  will reserve 16GB of memory **per node** for a total of 64GB.
 Finally, the actual research software referenced here uses `mpiexec -n 96` to break the computation into 96 individual chunks.
 That value, 96, matches the total number of CPUs requested.
 You could have used a value smaller than 96 after the `-n` but not a larger value.
 Doing so would cause your job to fail immediately because it is trying to use more resources than what was requested.